 At the year 1997, there were already over 90million hosting.
 You could imagine that it’d grow beyond that number with time, and it did, piloting more engagements and activities on the internet.
 Ofcourse that translated to more and more users consequently.

-1998 introduced the birth of Google, which grew to become the centre of the web and the largest search engine by 2016 (till date).
+1998 introduced the birth of Google, which grew to become the center of the web and the largest search engine by 2016 (to date).
 Facebook followed in line by 2004, Twitter in 2006.
-Then came Instagram and Pinterest by 2010, which sums up what is known to be the greatest media tools in the internet (essential for social networking), and also the world’s most popular fascinations, if you ask me.
+Then came Instagram and Pinterest by 2010, which sums up what is known to be the greatest media tools on the internet (essential for social networking), and also the world’s most popular fascinations, if you ask me.

-That’s about when the internet begun, and the pivot where it became a force to reckon with, along with the introduction of the big four social networking websites.
+That’s about when the internet began, and the pivot where it became a force to reckon with, along with the introduction of the big four social networking websites.

 Now, About The Internet and Social Networking Numbers

-Now another statistics shows that for every 10 internet users globally, 8 visit social network/media.
+Now another statistics show that for every ten internet users globally, eight visit social networks/media.
 Perhaps, you may prefer as it was indicated in another research which summarizes as 71% of internet users are social network users.

 Even going deeper, Matt Mansfield of SmallBizTrend says, “Around 1 in every 3 minutes spent online is devoted to social networking and messaging.

 Maybe not food for thoughts but it has been estimated that in 2019 there will likely be 2.77billion “social network users around the globe” and “to reach some 3.02 billion monthly active social media users by 2021, around a third of Earth’s entire population” as explained in the futuristic capture in Statista.
 To help make these all simplified:

 Year 2000, number of internet users worldwide equaled 738million.
 Number of social network users equaled zero.

 Year 2017, number of internet users worldwide equaled 3.47billion.
 Number of social network users equaled 2.46billion.